raphael-proust/raphael-proust.github.io/misc/genre-and-setting.md

 --------------------------------------

 Unusual pairings of genre and setting can provide a refreshing break in otherwise somewhat repetitive media (TV series, role-playing games): they pit tropes against one another, they force the creators out of their comfort zone, they extend the realm of possibilities.

+But they also require some work from the creators involved.
+You cannot simply use a rule system or an established story-telling device used for a given genre/setting pair and use it on a different one.